Actipro/WPF-Controls/Documentation/topics/editors/other-controls/rating.md

 *Custom glyph templates for each item*

-Alternatively, if the `Rating` control is manually populated (i.e. one or more `RatingItem` instances are manually added to the `Items` collection), the `RatingItem` properties can be set directly.
+Alternatively, if the `Rating` control is manually populated (i.e., one or more `RatingItem` instances are manually added to the `Items` collection), the `RatingItem` properties can be set directly.
 This approach is needed to achieve advanced display scenarios like in the screenshot above.

 ## Item Content